faace/aFrameByCode/README.md

 ## Add entities in function onInit
 Usually we add default entities in the onInit function when create a scene.
 Of course, we can add entities at any time and anywhere, we can also add entities in a component.
-There are many ways to add entities to the scene or another entities
+There are many ways to add entities to the scene or another entities.
-- add an entity in a simple way.
+- add an entity in a simple way
 ```
 scene.addAnEntity('a-box', {
     position: '0 1 -3',
 });
 ```

 - add with an object
 ```
 scene.addAnEntity({